 The RTP relies on a thriving, affordable and efficient transit system to achieve regional mobility, equity and climate goals.
 Currently, the transit system is facing significant challenges, including recovering from severe service and ridership declines due to the COVID-19 pandemic, ongoing challenges hiring drivers, concerns about riders' and drivers' safety, and inflationary increases in the cost of new infrastructure and service.
-The RTP makes significant investments in transit, including \$2.8 billion in transit capital projects and \$28 billion for transit service and operations.
+The RTP makes significant investments in transit, including \$4.6 billion in transit capital projects and \$21 billion for transit service and operations.
 These investments still deliver significant benefits for the region, even when accounting for the challenges that transit has faced recently.

-Chapter 3 contains maps showing how the transit system evolves over the course of the RTP as new projects are delivered.
-These projects include major near-term regional investments such as new high-capacity transit lines along TV Highway, 82nd Avenue, and the Montgomery Park streetcar line, Better Red and Division FX frequent bus service, and Better Bus improvements throughout the region that help buses move more quickly through traffic, all of which are anticipated to be built by 2030.
+Chapter 3 contains maps showing the planned transit system that will evolve over the course of the RTP as new planned projects and service are delivered.
+These projects include major near-term regional investments such as new high-capacity transit lines along Tualatin Valley Highway, 82nd Avenue, and the Montgomery Park streetcar line, Better Red, Division FX frequent bus service, and Better Bus improvements throughout the region that help buses move more quickly through traffic, all of which are anticipated to be built by 2030.
 The 2045 network includes light rail on the I-5 Interstate Bridge and along Southwest Corridor; concentrated Better Bus investments in key corridors including Lombard, Cesar Chavez and SW 185th; and additional high-capacity transit projects.